tarwn/lessthandot-hugo/blogs/content/posts/2017-06-20-mapping-complex-types-tofrom-the-db-with-petapoco.md

 Writing Case 1 (Identity): The GetToDbConverter extracts the inner raw value and hands that off to store in the database.

-Reading Case 2 (CSV): The GetFromFbConverter&#8217;s second case will perform a CSV parse to map a basic varchar(MAX) value to an object array, preserving string, date, and numeric values from the original.
+Reading Case 2 (CSV): The GetFromFbConverter's second case will perform a CSV parse to map a basic varchar(MAX) value to an object array, preserving string, date, and numeric values from the original.

 Writing Case 2 (CSV): The GetToDbConverte ruses a simplistic CSV encoder to produce a value that can be consistently read by the prior method, without overhead for edge cases.

-Note: I have found one exceptional case where this doesn&#8217;t work well.
+Note: I have found one exceptional case where this doesn't work well.
 There are a couple cases where Petapoco assumes that it can use Convert.ChangeType on a value from the database to cast it into the expected value in your object, such as [autogenerated Identity fields during INSERTs][3].
 Because it skips the use of mappers, you will receive a cast exception if you use a complex type for your identity field.
-If I find time, i&#8217;m going to dig in and write a patch for it.
+If I find time, i'm going to dig in and write a patch for it.

  [1]: https://github.com/tmenier/AsyncPoco
  [2]: http://www.toptensoftware.com/petapoco/